 The allegations against Rose were expanded upon in a May 3 Washington Post article, which reported an additional 27 women had raised concerns about the former host to CBS within the past 30 years.

 “The Royals” — Producer Mark Schwahn, E!

 Former “One Tree Hill” producer Mark Schwahn was accused of “repeated unwanted sexual harassment” by the cast and crew of his latest series, “The Royals.”
 E!’s first scripted series lost its producer on Nov.
-16. It was picked up for a fourth season in February, and will return March 11.
+16. It was picked up for a fourth season in February and returned in March.

 “All Def Comedy” — Russell Simmons, HBO